conekta/conekta-magento/README.md

 -----------

 Included modules for the plugin include:
-  * Conekta_Banco
+  * Conekta_Bank
   * Conekta_Oxxo
-  * Conekta_Tarjeta
+  * Conekta_Card
-  * Conekta_Ficha
+  * Conekta_Invoice

-The Conekta_Ficha module must be enabled for inventory adjustments to work correctly.
-If not enabled, the inventory will be decremented regardless of successful payments or not.
+The Conekta_Invoice must be enabled because it cointains basic logic shared with the rest of the modules that allow the plugin to work correctly.
+It also handles inventory logic.
+Without it, the inventory of each product purchased will be decremented even if the purchase was not successful.